 The scenery out here is just stunningly beautiful.
 We constantly remark about it on the radio.
 The contrast between the red desert sands of the dunes and the very green vegetation has to be experienced in person to believe:

-But take note fellow traveller.
+But take note fellow traveler.
 This is a nasty landscape and its a fine line between an enjoyable experience and a nightmare.
 On the way into well 40, a 3km track through a lovely set of dunes, we spot another group of camels living the life of riley:

 The well itself, nothing to write home about, but nearby, some history is evident.
 The grave of Michael Tobin, speared by natives.
 If you had to pick a resting place, this would do me just fine: